unoplatform/uno/doc/articles/splash-screen.md

 * The default splash screen configuration for WebAssembly is to use the Uno Platform logo as a placeholder

 * An `AppManifest.js` file contains settings for your WebAssembly application, including properties to customize its splash screen.
-This file found in the `[AppName].Wasm` project typically located at `WasmScripts/AppManifest.js`
+This file is found in the `[AppName].Wasm` project, typically located at `WasmScripts/AppManifest.js`.

 #### General properties

-    Customize the splash screen image and background color by adjusting several key properties:
+You can customize the splash screen image and background color by adjusting several key properties:

     | Property | Description | Notes |
     |----------|-------------|-----|